International Observership Program

 The Mass General International Observership Program is not affiliated with any Harvard Medical School program(s).
 Mass General does not award medical education credits for observerships.
-Upon successful completion of an observership program, observers will receive a certificate of attendance (issued by the Mass General International Patient Center).
+Upon successful completion of an observership program, observers will receive a certificate of attendance.

 About Mass General Hospital

 Each year, Mass General is recognized for achieving the highest standards in patient care, education and research, ranking the hospital among the world’s most prestigious medical institutions.
 Observerships coordinated by the International Patient Center can provide insights into the history of Mass General, its role in shaping health care practice and policy in the United States and its vision of the future of health care.